Kousalya22008930/19AI308-Object-Oriented-Programming-using-CSharp--Ex5-Operator-Overloading/README.md

 # AIM:
 To write a C# program to pass values through constructors(default and parameterized) and also overload equal operators by checking whether objects are equal using operator overloading.
 # ALGORITHM:
+## Step1:
+Create a class named program.
+## Step 2:
+Create two constructors with different arguments to implement operator overloading
+## Step 3:
+Create boolean operators to check equals and not equal condition and to implement operator overloading.
+## Step 4:
+Create a Main function
+## Step 5:
+Create two objects.
+One without arguments & the other with arguments
+## Step 6:
+Check whether the objects are equal or not using if-else condition

 # PROGRAM:
 ```
 using System;